emreduzakin/Partvec-Utility/README.md

 2. **Execution**: Run the program with the path to the partition vector file "./a.out [path-to-partvec]".

 3. **Output**: The program generates a file containing the permutation vector.
-The output filename is created from the input filename with the last 8 characters altered to end in 'permvec'.
+The output filename is created from the input filename with the last 8 characters altered to end in 'permvec' (program assumes the provided partitioning vector file name ends with "partvec").

 ## Notes
 - Make sure that the input file format is correct and contains one integer per line.